|

 Memorized Gantt Chart Settings

 Memorized Settings provide a way to customize the appearance of your Gantt Chart for different scenarios, and quickly switch between them.
 To use Memorized settings, all you need to do is click the Memorize settings button.
+This will save all of your current Gantt Chart settings as a profile, so you may want to give it a descriptive name.
+You'll notice that once you have memorized settings, a new drop down option appears at the top of the Gantt Chart that will allow you to apply the memorized settings quickly.

 Remote VirtualBoss is a personal website that allows you direct access to your VirtualBoss schedules, jobs, and contact information and comes included with your license of PC VirtualBoss!